Farmers State Bank

 Farmers State Bank Cash Management Online Banking platform uses sophisticated security tools to help protect the bank and clients from fraudulent access.
 Clients can help protect their own systems with these practices:

-• Implement dual control authentication for sensitive or high risk online activities including wire transfers, wire approvals and ACH file approvals
+• Implement dual control authentication (on any accounts that allow it) for sensitive or high-risk online activities including wire transfers, wire approvals and ACH file approvals

 • Periodically review employee access rights to online systems, make sure access levels are appropriate for job responsibilities